web3mining/nft-collection/README.md

 - Creating Bitcoin consumes 121 terawatt-hours of electricity each year, more than is used by the Netherlands or the Philippines, according to the Cambridge Bitcoin Electricity Consumption Index.
 - It would take nine years of household-equivalent electricity to mine a single bitcoin as of August 2021.
 - The price of Bitcoin has been extremely volatile over time.
 In 2020, it traded as low as $4,107 and reached an all-time high of $68,790 in November 2021.
 As of May 2023, it traded for about $29,100.
-- While it depends on your computing power and that of other miners, the odds of a modestly powered solo miner solving a Bitcoin hash were about 1 in 26.9 million in January 2023.
+- While it depends on your Worker power and that of other miners, the odds of a modestly powered solo miner solving a Bitcoin hash were about 1 in 26.9 million in January 2023.
 - The United States (37.4 percent), Mainland China (18.1 percent) and Kazakhstan (14.0 percent) were the largest bitcoin miners as of January 2022, according to the Cambridge Electricity Consumption Index.

 ### Understanding Bitcoin